LukasL97/openai-pinecone-search/article.md

 While different embedding models are available, we will use an embedding model provided by OpenAI via the API.

 The resulting vectors are then stored in a vector database.
-A vector database is a database that is designed to store and efficiently query large amounts of vectors.
+Vector databases are designed to store and efficiently query large amounts of vectors.
-Querying uses an algorithmic approach to find the nearest neighboring vectors in the database to a given query vector, using different distance metrics.
+Querying uses an algorithmic approach to find the nearest neighboring vectors to a given query vector in a database index, using different distance metrics.
 In this case, we will use the vector database provided by Pinecone, which is a managed vector database service.